Provisionando o Fedora CoreOS na IBM Cloud

 Se necessário você deverá criar primeiro uma subnet com um comando como 'ibmcloud is subnet-create my-subnet $VPC --ipv4-address-count 256 --zone $ZONE'.

 Make sure you choose an appropriate instance type based on your architecture.
-For example, you may want to use bz2-2x8 instead of bx2-2x8 above if you are targetting s390x.
+For example, you may want to use bz2-2x8 instead of bx2-2x8 above if you are targeting s390x.

 Próximo, se você gostaria de realizar um acesso SSH para a instância por fora da IBM Cloud, você pode assinalar um IP Público para a instância: